 1979: The Doobie Brothers went to the top of the Billboard Hot 100 with their second and final #1 single in the US, “What A Fool Believes.”

-1983: David Bowie’s fifteenth studio album Let’s Dance was released.
-It became his best selling album, selling over ten million copies worldwide, and contains three of Bowie’s most successful singles: “Let’s Dance,” “Modern Love,” and “China Girl.”
+1983: David Bowie’s fifteenth studio album, Let’s Dance, was released.
+After leaving RCA Records and signing with EMI America in late 1982, Bowie tapped Nile Rodgers of Chic to co-produce the LP, and sessions included then-unknown Texas guitarist Stevie Ray Vaughan.
+It became his best selling album, selling over ten million copies worldwide, and produced three of Bowie’s most successful singles: “Let’s Dance,” “Modern Love,” and “China Girl.”

 Loretta Lynn, country music singer-songwriter, was born Loretta Webb in Butcher Hollow, KY in 1932.

-Tony Burrows, lead singer for Edison Lighthouse and a solo artist, was born in Exeter, Devon, England in 1942.
+Tony Burrows, singer for The Ivy League, The Flower Pot Me, Edison Lighthouse, The Pipkins, The First Class, and Brotherhood of Man, session vocalist for several artists, and a solo artist, was born in Exeter, Devon, England in 1942.

 Mike Brewer, singer, songwriter, and half of folk rock duo Brewer & Shipley, was born in Oklahoma City, OK in 1944.